MCR-PEFT/Ex-MCR/README.md

 - **CLIP**：vit/B-32, you can find the repository [here](https://huggingface.co/openai/clip-vit-base-patch32)
 - **CLAP**：LAION_AI/CLAP 630k-fusion-best.pt, you can find the repository [here](https://github.com/LAION-AI/CLAP) and you can download the weight we use [here](https://huggingface.co/lukewys/laion_clap/blob/main/630k-fusion-best.pt).
-- **ULIP**：pointbert v2, you can find the repository [here](https://github.com/salesforce/ULIP) and you can download the weight we use [here](https://storage.cloud.google.com/sfr-ulip-code-release-research/pretrained_models/ckpt_zero-sho_classification/pointbert_ULIP-2.pt)
+- **ULIP-2**：pointbert, you can find the repository [here](https://github.com/salesforce/ULIP) and you can download the weight we use [here](https://storage.cloud.google.com/sfr-ulip-code-release-research/pretrained_models/ckpt_zero-sho_classification/pointbert_ULIP-2.pt)

 The final structure of `checkpoints` looks like this: